vedph/cadmus-doc/migration/rendering/samples/tei-simple-ps.md

      - ■ [6.1] possem #5 → possem F1: tag=
 ```

 >In this dump the text after the arrow is the payload carried by the node; `F` is followed by the total count of features and the features themselves (when they are not too many).
 Here, the base text tag is just an empty string.
+The number after `#` is a numeric ID automatically assigned to each node, unique within the context of the tree.

 ### 2. Version O